Hawaii

 Chief’s Luau Admission

 Hosted by Chief Sielu, Original World Fire Knife Dance Champion, and his tribe of ‘warriors’, this 3-hour event at Wet ‘n’ Wild Hawaii invites guests to immerse themselves in island culture.
-Set against a stunning 50-foot backlit cascading waterfall, you can watch a Polynesian show, learn headband weaving, or take a hula lesson, before tucking in to a delicious Hawaiian feast, including pineapple glazed chicken and kalua pork.
-Upgrade to include priority access and convenient pickup for a hassle-free experience.
-From $157 per person.
+Set against a gorgeous 50-foot backlit cascading waterfall, guests can watch a Polynesian show, learn headband weaving, or take a hula lesson, before tucking in to a Hawaiian feast, including pineapple glazed chicken and kalua pork.
+Upgrade to include a hotel pickup and priority access to the show.
+From $137 per person.

 Book at Viator